KenSingson/KenSingson/README.md

 # Hi!, My name is Ken.

-I am a automation engineer with an interest in Cloud Computing, DevOps & Software Engineering.
+I'm an automation engineer with an interest in Cloud Computing, DevOps & Software Engineering.

 - 🌱 Currently, I'm learning some DevOps tools like Ansible, Go, Terraform, AWS, Docker and Kubernetes.
 - :desktop_computer: Check out some of my DevOps projects here ~